Harrison Mutikanga

-Harrison E. Mutikanga is a civil engineer, business executive, and academic in Uganda.
+Harrison E. Mutikanga is a Ugandan civil engineer, business executive, and academic in Uganda.
 He is the managing director and the chief executive officer of the Uganda Electricity Generation Company Limited.

 Background and education

 Mutikanga was born in 1968 to the late George William Rwimo and Joselyne Mary Rwimo of Nyakabingo in Kisoro district, in Kilembe, Kasese District, where George was employed at the time.
 Mutikanga was the second-born, in a family of five boys and one girl.

 He first attended Bulembeya Primary School in Kilembe, but while in grade 2, his father developed medical problems and the family relocated to Kisoro District.
 In Kisoro, he moved around in several elementary schools.
 He finished his primary schooling from grade 4 to grade 7 at Kabindi primary school.

 He attended Mutolere Secondary School in Mutolere, Kisoro for his O-Level studies.
 He transferred to Makerere College School for his A-Level education, where he studied physics, chemistry, and mathematics.
 He was admitted to Makerere University to study civil engineering, graduating with a Bachelor of Science in civil engineering.
 He later earned, from a university in the Netherlands, both a Master of Science and a Doctor of Philosophy in civil engineering.